-- If you don’t have pastry bags, you can easily use a heavy-duty plastic Ziploc bag with the corner snipped off instead.
+- If you don’t have pastry bags for your frosting, you can easily use a heavy-duty plastic Ziploc bag with the corner snipped off instead.

 - If you need multiple colors of frosting, just make a big batch of vanilla frosting and then divide it into different small bowls.
 Then add food coloring to each bowl for each of the colors that you need.

-- After you’ve removed the cupcakes from the oven, only leave them in the pan for a couple minutes and then place them on a cooling rack to cool completely.
+- After you’ve removed the cupcakes from the oven, only leave them in the pan for a couple minutes and then carefully remove them and place them on a cooling rack to cool completely.
 If you leave them in the pan, they may continue to bake just from the heat of the pan, and you could end up with cupcakes that are drier than you wanted.